marcokuoni/public_doc/essays/5_simple_c_programm_in_webassembly/README.md

 To install the linker on Ubuntu `sudo apt install lld`.

+Or you can choose an explicit export, which will then work directly with ZIG CC: `zig cc simple_multiply.c -target wasm32-freestanding -nostdlib -shared -Wl,--export=multiply -o multiply.wasm`.

 ---

 If this web application is new or if there is more interest in the topic, I recommend consulting my older articles: